axor-web/img-to-colorized-text/README.md

 ## Configuration

-Tool can be configurated through the variables in the environment (you can pass them before execution / export / add to `.env` file )
+Tool can be configured through the variables in the environment (you can pass it before execution / export it / add it to `.env` file )

 ### Parameters